Global firms leave Myanmar office block with military ties | Technology

 Activist group Justice for Myanmar last month called on commercial tenants of the Sule Square complex of offices and shops in the heart of Myanmar's commercial hub of Yangon to stop indirectly supporting the army.
 "Sule Square has big-name tenants that continue to lease office space in the building, indirectly supporting the army," Justice for Myanmar said in a report in which it identified 18 of the tenants.

 Reuters approached all of the companies named in the report.
-Of the seven that said they had moved or were reviewing office plans, two cited the military link.
-Others cited various reasons including business prospects.
+Of the eight that said they had moved or were reviewing office plans, two cited the military link.
+Others cited various reasons including business prospects and staff safety.
 Business has collapsed in the Southeast Asian country since a Feb.
 1 coup that prompted widespread protests and strikes, during which the army has killed hundreds of civilians and arrested thousands.

 Opened in 2017 near the historic Sule Pagoda, Sule Square was developed by a local affiliate of Hong Kong listed Shangri-La Asia, which also manages the building and an adjacent hotel.
 The site was leased from the military, according to a 2019 fact-finding mission established by the United Nations to investigate the army's economic interests, media and human rights groups.